-The World Croquet Federation (WCF) recognizes nine croquet variations, however only Association Croquet and Golf Croquet are used in the World Championships.
-We won’t go over every croquet variation here; instead, we’ll focus on the most popular ones.
+The World Croquet Federation (WCF) recognizes nine croquet variations.
+However, only Association Croquet and Golf Croquet are used in the World Championships.
+Therefore, we won’t go over every croquet variation here; instead, we’ll focus on the most popular ones.

 Croquet types include:

 - Short croquet

 - U.S. nine-wicket croquet